SivaramNalliboyana/Randomizer/README.md

 A new Flutter package which helps in picking random color, random element from list, random numbers and many more

+## Tutorial
+* Full Youtube tutorial on how do make this is available in https://youtu.be/wH2eVfqySSA
 ## Usage

 * add the dependency to your [pubspec.yaml]